 Soundcheck is one of the most fun parts of Long Division’s work.
 It’s the point where we can take Long Division right into schools and work directly with brilliant young people.

 We work with rap artist Leon Rhymes who has performed across the world as Too Many T’s.
 The full day includes a set from Leon, time writing and working with students on vocal techniques, writing styles and self expression.

-Young people also learnt about the music industry from the Leon himself; in bespoke workshops, and staff from Long Division also attended to share their experience of organising live music events in Wakefield City Centre over the last 10 years.
+Students also learn about the music industry from Leon himself and staff from Long Division also attended to share their experience of organising live music events in Wakefield City Centre over the last 10 years.